News

 Working in partnership to save nature

-LIFE Raft is funded by EU Life, National Lottery Heritage Fund, the Department of Agriculture, Environment and Rural Affairs, Rathlin Development and Community Association, the Garfield Weston Foundation, the RSPB and generous individual donors.
+LIFE Raft is funded by EU Life, The National Lottery Heritage Fund, the Department of Agriculture, Environment and Rural Affairs, Rathlin Development and Community Association, the Garfield Weston Foundation, the RSPB and generous individual donors.

 LIFE Raft is a partnership between RSPB NI; Rathlin Development and Community Association; Causeway Coast and Glens Borough Council; National Parks and Wildlife Service; Causeway Coast and Glens Heritage Trust; and the Department of Agriculture, Environment and Rural Affairs.